-This handbook is applicable to anyone studying with us as part of their Certificate in Veterinary Business Management, PgDip in Veterinary Professional Studies or using one or more of the 4 x core modules towards achievement of the RCVS Certificate in Advanced Veterinary Practice (CertAVP).
+This handbook is applicable to anyone studying with us as part of their Certificate in Veterinary Business Management who commenced study prior to the 2022-2023 academic year.
 It has been written to provide all the information you need to help you understand how your study is organised, where you can obtain further information and assistance, what you can expect from the unit, and also what we expect from you.